Incomplete determinantal processes: from random matrix to Poisson statistics: Introduction and results

 \end{theorem}

-The proof of theorem~\ref{thm:crossover_2} relies on the approximation of the correlation kernel $K^N_V$ used in \cite{AHM11}, see lemma~\ref{thm:Bergman_kernel} below, and it restricts us to work with test functions which are supported inside the bulk.
+The proof of theorem~\ref{thm:crossover_2} is based on the cumulants' method and it is explained in details in section~\ref{sect:cumulant}.
+In particular, we formulate a result -- theorem~\ref{thm:main} -- valid for general determinantal point process and might be of independent interest.
+The details of the proof of theorem~\ref{thm:crossover_2} are given in section~\ref{sect:global2}.
+Our method relies on the approximations of the correlation kernel $K^N_V$ from \cite{AHM11} -- see lemma~\ref{thm:Bergman_kernel} below -- and it restricts us to work with test functions which are supported inside the bulk.
 However, the result should be true for general functions if we replace $f$ by $f^\dagger$ on the RHS~of \eqref{Normal_2} and \eqref{crossover_2}.

-In fact, for the Ginibre ensemble, $V(z)=|z|^2$, or other nice rotationally invariant potential, one can also apply the combinatorial method of \cite{RV07a} to prove the counterpart of theorem~\ref{thm:crossover_2} for any test function $f(z)$ which is a bi-variate polynomial in $z$ and $\bar{z}$. \\
+Theorem~\ref{thm:crossover_2} can be interpreted as follows.
 In the regime $Nq_N \to 0$, virtually no particles are deleted and linear statistics behave according to random matrix theory.
-On the other hand, in the regime $Nq_N \to \infty$, the variance of any linear statistic diverges and the random variable $\hat{\Xi}(f)$ has to be normalized to get a classical CLT.
-Moreover, formula \eqref{Poisson_2} shows that the normalized process converges to a white noise supported on the droplet $\mathscr{D}_V$ whose intensity is the equilibrium measure~$\varrho_V$.
-In the critical regime, when the expected number of deleted particles equals $\tau>0$, \eqref{crossover_2} shows that the limiting process is the superposition of a $H^1$-correlated Gaussian noise and an independent mean-zero Poisson process applied to $-f$.
-Finally, by using formula \eqref{Poisson}, it is not difficult to check that, as $\tau\to\infty$, the random variable
+On the other hand, in the regime $Nq_N \to \infty$, the variance of a linear statistic diverge.
+So, if we renormalize the random variable $\widehat{\Xi}(f)$, we obtain a classical CLT and \eqref{Poisson_2} shows that the limit is described by a white noise supported on $\S_V$ whose intensity is the equilibrium measure~$\varrho_V$.
+In the critical regime, when the expected number of deleted particles equals $\tau>0$, the limiting process is the superposition of a $H^1$-correlated Gaussian noise and an independent mean-zero Poisson process applied to $-f$.
+Finally, by using formula \eqref{Poisson}, it is not difficult to check that as $\tau\to\infty$, the random variable